MachineLemonade/docs/v0.10/ee-upgrade-guide.md

 - Access to an Astronomer Enterprise Installation
 - Access to the Kubernetes cluster hosting the Astronomer Platform
-- Access to DNS (if you are on AWS)
 - The Astronomer version you want to upgrade to
     - Platform Changelog [here](https://github.com/astronomer/astronomer/blob/master/CHANGELOG.md)
-- All Astronomer images in a registry that can be accessed from your Kubernetes cluster (if your cluster can access the public internet, you don't need to take any action here)

-### Ensure your cluster can access the Astronomer images

-Astronomer images are publicly hosted on Dockerhub.
-If you are running your cluster in a setting that cannot access the public internet, you may need to move the Astronomer images into a registry that your Kubernetes cluster can talk to.

-A list of all images needed can be found [here](https://github.com/astronomer/astronomer/blob/v0.10.0/Makefile#L11) (`vendor_components` and `platform_components`) and can be accessed from the `astronomerinc` [Dockerhub](https://hub.docker.com/search?q=astronomerinc&type=image).

 ### Checkout the latest Astronomer Version